signmark/niap_ui_base/replit.md

 - **Deployment**: Docker with Traefik reverse proxy

 ### Core Architectural Decisions
-- **Monolithic to Modular Transition**: Ongoing effort to break down monolithic files (e.g., `routes.ts`) into modular components for better maintainability and scalability.
+- **Monolithic to Modular Transition**: Ongoing effort to break down monolithic files into modular components for better maintainability and scalability.
-- **N8N-centric Publishing**: All social media platforms (YouTube, Facebook, Instagram, VK, Telegram) publish exclusively through N8N webhooks to ensure consistent architecture and centralized management.
-No direct API calls from the main application for publishing.
+- **N8N-centric Publishing**: All social media platforms publish exclusively through N8N webhooks to ensure consistent architecture and centralized management.
 - **Comprehensive Duplicate Prevention**: A 4-level system prevents duplicate posts across platforms using `postUrl` checks, extended caching, a Publication Tracker service, and Lock Manager integration.
 - **Intelligent Website Analysis**: A multi-tier fallback system for website analysis uses Gemini AI for content extraction and business questionnaire auto-filling.
 It prioritizes AI analysis and falls back to intelligent content-based classification if AI services fail.
 - **Robust Authentication & Authorization**: JWT token management with automatic refresh and role-based access control (SMM User, SMM Admin).
 Strict separation of user tokens (for UI) and system tokens (for backend tasks).
-- **Social Media API Wizards**: Guided setup wizards (e.g., for Instagram, YouTube, VK) simplify complex API configurations, including OAuth flows and token management, by automating steps and providing clear user guidance.
+- **Social Media API Wizards**: Guided setup wizards simplify complex API configurations, including OAuth flows and token management, by automating steps and providing clear user guidance.
-- **Dynamic Environment Detection**: The system automatically detects development (Replit), staging, and production environments to configure API endpoints and credentials accordingly.
+- **Dynamic Environment Detection**: The system automatically detects development, staging, and production environments to configure API endpoints and credentials accordingly.
 - **Centralized API Key Management**: Global API keys for services like YouTube are stored in the database for centralized administration.
+- **UI/UX Decisions**: The system maintains a clean, professional interface without any visible debug elements.
+Stories creation through `/stories/new` automatically clears localStorage and resets store state to ensure a clean slate for new Stories.

 ### Feature Specifications
 - **AI-Powered Content Generation**: Utilizes AI for multi-language content creation based on campaign context.